 - 4 cups peeled and diced apples, (like Gala, Fiji, Braeburn, Empire diced into 1/4 inch pieces - around 4 apples)

 - 1/3 cup packed brown sugar

 - 1/4 cup salted butter, softened (see Note)

 - 1/2 cup caramel topping

 - Preheat oven to 350 degrees.

-- Roll pastry to fit a 12 inch pizza pan; fold under edges to give the pizza a bit of a raised crust.
+- Roll pie crust to fit a 12 inch pizza pan; fold under edges to give the pizza a bit of a raised crust.
 Combine sugar, flour and cinnamon in a medium bowl.
 Add peeled, diced apples and toss.
 Arrange the apples in a single layer over the pie crust to completely cover it.
-I didn't use all of my apples because I had really big apples.

 - For the topping: Combine the flour, brown sugar, oats, cinnamon, and butter in a bowl.
 Mix well.
 I like to use my clean hands to get in there and mush it together until it's the texture of wet sand.
 Sprinkle topping evenly over the apples.